Ontario Provincial Highway Network

-The Ontario Provincial Highway Network consists of all the roads in Ontario maintained by the Ministry of Transportation of Ontario (MTO), including those designated as part of the King's Highway, secondary highways, and tertiary roads.
+The Ontario Provincial Highway Network consists of all the roads in Ontario maintained by the Ministry of Transportation (MTO), including those designated as part of the King's Highway, secondary highways, and tertiary roads.
 Components of the system—comprising 16,900 km of roads and 2,880 bridges—range in scale from Highway 401, the busiest highway in North America, to unpaved forestry and mining access roads.
-The longest highway is nearly 2,000 km long, while the shortest is less than a kilometre.
+The longest highway, Highway 17, is nearly 2,000 km long, while the shortest, Highway 2, is less than a kilometre.
 Some roads are unsigned highways, lacking signage to indicate their maintenance by the MTO; these may be remnants of highways that are still under provincial control whose designations were decommissioned, roadway segments left over from realignment projects, or proposed highway corridors.